Darkstar is one of the core Russian superheroes in the Marvel Universe.

 A dissident is here / Escape is never the safest path

-Secondary sources describe Darkstar as having deserted to join the Champion.
+Secondary sources describe Darkstar as having deserted to join the Champions.
 Likewise, the Americans around her assumed that she was a defector.

 *However*, Darkstar once protests that she didn’t defect.
 But she never gets to finish her explanation.